toptal/picasso/docs/decisions/09-cypress-visual-tests-strategy.md

 ### What is Happo screenshots validation?

+Happo screenshot validation's purpose is to ensure the saved screenshot is displayed correctly and according to its intended designs.

-Happo screenshot validation is the comparison between a Happo screenshot of a component and its Picasso Temploy live version and accepting or rejecting the .
+Validation can be achieved by comparing a Happo screenshot of a component and its:
+- previous screenshot version if it exists
+- Picasso Temploy live version

 ### What is a CSS assertion?